 Your dogs’ anxiety can turn any situation into no fun for anyone, them or you.
 Beyond that, anxiety can lead to chronic health issues.
 So it is important to support your dog’s emotional well-being.
 Here are 4 calming herbs that we use in our #20 Keep Cool to support dogs with stress.

 Catnip is useful for calming the nerves and helping with anemia.
-It also contains some antibiotic properties.
-It is a mild tonic for colds, flu, and fevers.
-It can also help stimulate the appetite.
-It was used to introduce sweating without increasing body heat, as a sedative for pain, restlessness, convulsions, and insomnia.
+Other useful benefits besides its calming effects, is it contains antibiotic properties and acts as a mild tonic for colds, flu, and fevers.
+It can also help stimulate your pets appetite.
+There are many benefits catnip offers.
+To name a few, it introduce sweating without increasing body heat.
+Acts as a sedative for pain.
+Helps ease restlessness, convulsions, and insomnia.

-Chamomile is one of the best known herbs and its sedative qualities are helpful for nervousness.
-Chamomile is often used to calm nerves and reduce stress.
+One of the best known herbs around is chamomile.
+Its sedative qualities is extremely helpful for nervousness.
+This herb can be used to calm nerves and reduce stress.
 It is also common to use to aid in digestion and relieve indigestion.
-It works by relaxing the smooth muscle lining of the digestive tract.
-Chamomile contains a natural hormone similar to thyroxine that helps strengthen the hair and skin.
-Chamomile has been found to cleanse the liver and have anti-inflammatory properties.
+This works because the herb relaxes the smooth muscle lining of the digestive tract.
+Furthermore, chamomile contains a natural hormone similar to thyroxine that helps strengthen the hair and skin.
+Finally chamomile helps cleanse the liver and have anti-inflammatory properties.

-Hops are best known for their sedative action.
-They are also used for their antibiotic properties.
+Hops is best known for it’s sedative action.
+It’s also used for their antibiotic properties as well.
 They have a relaxing effect on the liver and a laxative effect on the bowels.
 The seventeenth-century herbalist Nicholas Culpeper suggested using hops to open obstructions of the liver, cleanse the blood, loosen the belly, cleanse the veins, and promote urine.

-Looking at each herb you see multiple benefits to not only support your dog’s anxiety, but other areas of their health.
-So know that when you are supporting you’re your dog’s emotional well-being you are also supporting so much more with #20 Keep Cool.
+Looking at each of the calming herbs that help support your dog, you can see multiple benefits.
+Not only in support your dog’s anxiety, but in other areas of their health as well.
+So know that when you are supporting your dog’s emotional well-being you’re also supporting so much more with #20 Keep Cool.